t3r4n/ETH/README.md

 To research and prototype AI-driven tools that improve the security, efficiency, and decentralization of Ethereum.

+## 🧪 Project Status: In Early Development
+This project is currently in its early stages of development.
+Core components such as the custom Gym environment and the DQN training pipeline are in place, but further refinements, testing, and integrations with Ethereum-specific mechanisms (e.g., MEV simulation, client modeling) are still in progress.

+Contributions, feedback, and ideas are welcome!

 ## 📄 License

 MIT — feel free to use, modify, and build upon this work.